ccdxc/sw/dol/apulu/test/networking/local2igw/test.md

-# Testcases for host to internet-gateway packet path:
+# Testcases for host to internet-gateway packet path

- - NAPLES SIM is the DUT (Device Under Test) and all objects are created on DUT.
- - An object (config object/interface/port) when mentioned refers to an object on the DUT unless remote is specified, in which case it refers to an object on a remote node.
-Remote mapping is an exception which refers to an object on DUT.

 Initial setup:
     a) Configuration: